goluckyryan/FSUDAQ/README.md

 There is a folder Aux, this folder contains many auxillary programs, such as EventBuilder.
 User can `make` under the folder to compile the programs.

+# Tested Trigger Rate

+* V1725, 1 MHz to 3 ch (decay = 500 ns), no trace. need to set Agg/Read = 1023 and Evt/Agg = 511.

 # Known Issues

+* Pile up rate is not accurate for very high input rate ( > 60 kHz ).
+* When using the scope, the Agg/Read must be smaller than 512.
 * Although the Events/Agg used the CAEN API to recalculate before ACQ start, for PHA firmware, when the trigger rate changed, the Events per Agg need to be changed.
 * The Agg Organization, Event per Agg, Record Length are strongly correlated.
 Some settings are invalid and will cause the digitizer goes crazy.
 * load digitizer setting would not load everything, only load the channel settings and some board settings.